mvs-org/new-frontiers/Readme_upgrades.md

        Iterate through the extrinsics from original blockchain, transfer to the other, and manually seal the blocks with a RPC call.

-     4. The new is chain started from the same genesis state.(Timestamp & block?)
+     4. The new is chain started from the same genesis state.

-     5. Restore consensus mechanism on new-frontiers(pow?)
+     5. Switch consensus to new mechanism on new-frontiers (pow)